 Trust knowledgeable, award-winning malpractice attorneys in Washington D.C. and Baltimore to guide you through the lawsuit process

 Time is of the essence in a birth injury claim.
 The right information is vital to a successful outcome.
-With offices in Washington D.C. and Baltimore, the attorneys of Schochor, Federico and Staton, P.A. serve local clients, as well as national clients.
+With offices in Washington D.C. and Baltimore, the attorneys of Schochor, Staton, Goldberg, and Cardea, P.A. serve local clients, as well as national clients.
 Contact their office today at (888) 234-0001 to arrange a consultation.